Mixing times of a Burnside process Markov chain on set partitions: Introduction

-The main difficulty in proving our results comes from the complicated formulas for the transition probabilities of both the Burnside process on $[k]^n$ and the lumped chain.
+The main difficulty in proving our results stems from the complicated formulas for the transition probabilities of both the original process and the lumped chain.
 These make spectral methods intractable.
 To overcome these difficulties, we instead use probabilistic and geometric techniques.
-The upper bounds are proved using the probabilistic techniques of coupling and minorization, which turn out to be useful techniques for chains which make large jumps in a single step.
-The lower bound uses a Cheeger inequality combined with a relaxation time bound.
+Our bounds are proved using coupling and minorization, which turn out to be useful techniques for chains which make large jumps in a single step.